George Blay

-George Blay (born 7 August 1980) is a Ghanaian former professional footballer who played as a right-back.
+George Blay (7 August 1980 – 21 June 2026) was a Ghanaian professional footballer who played as a right-back.

 Club career

-Blay was born on 7 August 1980 in Elmina, Ghana and started to play football at Sekondi Hasaacas.
-He went to play in Belgium for Standard Liège, making his Belgian First Division debut under coach Aad de Mos on 31 August 1997 in a 3–0 away victory against Germinal Ekeren.
-He scored his first league goal on 29 August 1998 when he closed the score in a 3–0 home win over Eendracht Aalst.
-He spent a total of five seasons at Standard, reaching two Belgian Cup finals under the guidance of coach Tomislav Ivić, however both of them were lost.
-Blay afterwards went for one season at Mechelen and in 2003 he went to play for three seasons at La Louviére.
-On 30 April 2006, Blay made his last Belgian First Division appearance in La Louviére's 2–2 home draw against Charleroi, having a total of 180 matches with three goals netted in the competition.
+Blay was born on 7 August 1980 in Elmina, Ghana and began playing football in 1996 at Sekondi Hasaacas.
+He went to play for Standard Liège, making his Belgian First Division debut under coach Aad de Mos on 31 August 1997 in a 3–0 away victory against Germinal Ekeren.
+On 29 August 1998, he scored his first goal by sealing a 3–0 home win over Eendracht Aalst.
+He spent a total of five seasons at Standard, reaching two Belgian Cup finals under coach Tomislav Ivić, but both were lost.
+Subsequently, Blay went for one season at Mechelen and in 2003 he joined La Louviére for three seasons.
+On 30 April 2006, Blay made his last Belgian First Division appearance in La Louviére's 2–2 home draw against Charleroi, having a total of 180 matches with three goals in the competition.

-In 2006, Blay was transferred in Romania at Dinamo București, being recommended by his former Standard teammate, Liviu Ciobotariu, making his Liga I debut on 30 July 2006 in a 2–1 away victory against Național București, being used in his first season spent at the club by coach Mircea Rednic in 31 out of 34 rounds as the club won the title.
-He also appeared in 12 matches as the club reached the sixteenths-finals of the 2006–07 UEFA Cup where they were eliminated with 3–1 on aggregate by Benfica.
-In the following season The Red Dogs had the objective of reaching the Champions League group stage, Blay playing in both legs of the third qualifying round against Lazio Roma, which however was lost with 4–2 on aggregate.
-Afterwards he went to play for a short while at Internațional Curtea de Argeș, then he moved to Unirea Urziceni where on 4 May 2011 he made his last Liga I appearance in a 2–1 home win against Victoria Brănești, having a total of 80 games in the competition.
+In 2006, Blay was transferred in Romania to Dinamo București, having been recommended by his former Standard teammate, Liviu Ciobotariu.
+He made his Liga I debut on 30 July 2006 in a 2–1 away victory against Național București, playing in his first season under coach Mircea Rednic in 31 out of 34 rounds as the club won the title.
+Blay also played 12 matches as the club reached the round of 32 in the 2006–07 UEFA Cup where they were eliminated with 3–1 on aggregate by Benfica.
+He started the following season by playing the entire match in the penalty shoot-out loss to Rapid București in the 2007 Supercupa României.
+The Red Dogs had the objective of reaching the Champions League group stage, with Blay appearing in both legs of the third qualifying round against Lazio Roma, which was eventually lost with 4–2 on aggregate.
+After three seasons with Dinamo, he went to play for a short while at Internațional Curtea de Argeș.
+Subsequently, Blay moved to Unirea Urziceni where on 4 May 2011 he made his last Liga I appearance in a 2–1 home win against Victoria Brănești, totaling 80 games in the competition.

-In 2011 he returned to Belgium and signed with Royal Antwerp in the Belgian Second Division who bought him to replace Bart Van Zundert, retiring at the end of the 2011–12 season.
-Blay has a total of 25 games in which he scored one goal in European competitions (including three appearances in the Intertoto Cup).
+In 2011, Blay signed with Royal Antwerp in the Belgian Second Division, where he was brought in to replace Bart Van Zundert.
+He retired at the end of the 2011–12 season.
+Blay has a total of 25 games with one goal in European competitions (including three appearances in the Intertoto Cup).